pavelvodrazka/ctf-writeups/hackvent2017/challenges/day03/README.md

 11-13 20:40:13.542   137   137 I DEBUG   : 	      FAILED TO SEND RAW PDU MESSAGE
 ```

-When we follow that PID we'll get these lines.
+When we follow that PID we get these lines.

 ```
 $ grep "\s137\s" logcat.txt